shakes76/PatternAnalysis-2023/recognition/ISIC_UNET_S45857139/README.md.txt

 # Segmentation of the ISIC 2018 Dataset with the Improved UNET
-## Developed by Thomas Witherspoon for COMP3710 (UQ)
+**Developed by Thomas Witherspoon for COMP3710 (UQ)**

+## Introduction
-A typical UNET algorithm is characterised by an encoding path that captures the context of an input image, and a decoding path that restores the spatial details, with skip connections between the two paths to improve performance.
-My implementation of the improved UNET (inspired by https://arxiv.org/abs/1802.10508v1) makes use of residual blocks instead of standard convolutions.The residual block consists of two convolution layers followed by instance normalization.
-The output is then added to the residual to form the final output.
+A typical UNET algorithm is characterized by an encoding path that captures the context of an input image, and a decoding path that restores the spatial details.
+Skip connections between the two paths enhance performance.

-The improved UNet also features a localization module for the decoding path, which consists of a 3x3 convolution followed by a 1x1 convolution which reduces the number of channels by half.
+My improved UNET implementation, inspired by [this paper](https://arxiv.org/abs/1802.10508v1), uses residual blocks instead of standard convolutions.
+These residual blocks consist of two convolution layers followed by instance normalization and a dropout layer set to 0.3.
+The resultant output is added to the residual to create the final output.
+Furthermore, the improved UNet incorporates a localization module for the decoding path.
+This module features a 3x3 convolution succeeded by a 1x1 convolution, effectively reducing the channel count by half.

+## Task Overview
-The task was to segment the ISIC dataset with the improved UNet, with all labels having a minimum dice similarity coefficient of 0.8 on the test set.
-The dataset consists of skin lesions as images, and corresponding segmented mask images.
-The algorithm will learn to accurately predict the segmented mask for an unseen skin lesion image.
+The goal was to segment the ISIC dataset using the improved UNet, ensuring all labels attain a minimum dice similarity coefficient of 0.8 on the test set.
+The dataset encompasses images of skin lesions and their corresponding segmented mask images.
+The model's purpose is to accurately predict the segmented mask for an unseen skin lesion image.

-In the dataset, the training set size is set to 80% of the dataset, whereas the validation set is set to the remaining 20% of the dataset.
-There is no seperate test set.
-Having a larger training set size is beneficial because it results in better model generalization and reduces overfitting.
+In terms of dataset allocation, 80% is designated for training, while the remaining 20% is used for validation.
+There's no separate test set.
+A more substantial training dataset promotes superior model generalization and diminishes overfitting.

-The algorithm was trained on the rangpur HPC at UQ for a total of 10 epochs.
-Here are the results.
+## Python Script Functions
+1. `modules.py` - Contains the source code for model components.
+Every component should be implemented as either a class or a function.
+2. `dataset.py` - Houses the data loader for loading and preprocessing the dataset.
+3. `train.py` - Features the source code for training, validating, testing, and saving the model.
+Ensure to import the model from `modules.py` and the data loader from `dataset.py`.
+Also, plot the losses and metrics during the training phase.
+4. `predict.py` - Demonstrates the trained model's usage.
+Be sure to print results and/or provide relevant visualizations where needed.

-Dependencies/Libraries:
+## Dependencies/Libraries:
 - PyTorch
 - Python
 - PIL
 - os

+## Training Details
+The model underwent training on the Google Colab V100 GPU, spanning 10 epochs.
+The results are as follows:

+**Sample Predictions**: (Input at the top, mask in the middle, predicted mask at the bottom)

+**Metrics**: Loss per Epoch and Average Dice Coefficient per Epoch